arangodb/docs/3.6/http/agency.md

 ]
 ```

-Note that the above results are identical, meaning that results obtained from the agency are always return with full path.
+Note that the above results are identical, meaning that results obtained from the Agency are always return with full path.

 The second outer array brackets in read operations correspond to transactions, meaning that the result is guaranteed to have been acquired without a write transaction in between: